AaronTunney/SecretsCenter/README.md

 This project consists of four parts:

-**SecretsCenter**: A single-view app that displays the secret.
+**SecretsCenter**: A single-view app that displays two secrets: one generated through code, one read from a JSON file.

-**SecretsCenter Tests**: a single test that validated whether the found secret matches the expected value.
+**SecretsCenter Tests**: Two tests to validate whether the found secrets match the expected values.

-**App Center scripts**: Two scripts that are picked up by Microsoft Visual Studio App Center and are run as part of the build process.
+**App Center scripts**: A script that is automatically detected by Microsoft Visual Studio App Center and is run as part of the build process.

 **Cocoapods-Keys configuration**: Cocoapods-Keys is the glue that allows the GitHub repository to remain secret-free while allowing developers and the CI system to specify the required secrets.